Taylor Swift became the indie record that’s much cooler than hers and that’s what we call range, baby. Welcome to the folklore Album: Track by Track.

 Favorite Line: “Fifty years is a long time / Holiday House sat quietly on that beach / Free of women with madness, their men and bad habits / And then it was bought by me”

-Taylor wrote this song about Rebekah Harkness (also “betty”) from Rhode Island, and the glaring similarities between the two are incredible.
-Both are overly scrutinized by media/people and throwing dazzling parties.
+Taylor wrote this song about Rebekah Harkness from Rhode Island, and the glaring similarities between the two are incredible.
+Rebekah and Taylor are overly scrutinized by the media/people and throwing dazzling parties (those iconic 4th of July parties, anyone?).
 And if you haven’t seen what this house looks like click here because it is absolutely beautiful and Gatsby-esque (which would also bring in reputation into the mix with “This Is Why We Can’t Have Nice Things” but I digress).

 exile (Bon Iver)